It has been

-We chose Bataan because of its proximity to Manila.
-The province has so much to offer.
-Its mountains are popular destinations among mountaineers.
-Its beaches are unspoiled.
-It is also home to the country's historical landmarks.
+Bataan was our chosen destination due to its proximity to Manila.
+The province has a lot to offer—its mountains are popular among mountaineers, its beaches remain unspoiled, and it is home to the country's historical landmarks.

 Day 1